gymnasium/gymcms/courses/take5/GYM-5053/index.md

 In this tutorial, you’ll learn three tips on how to craft a concise About page to convince people that you’re someone they might want to work with.
 Now, I looked at numerous examples, and I came to the conclusion that there is no single formula for how to write your About page.
 Some people include a description of their skills.
 Some people write in third person.
 Some include a list of awards.
 And some include insights into their personal life.

 Ultimately, I discovered that the best pages had one thing in common.

-Namely, a great About page strengthens the impact of a good first impression.
+**Big idea:** Namely, a great About page strengthens the impact of a good first impression.

 So if someone’s taking the time to read your About page, it means you’ve done a good job getting them that far.
 They’re now curious to learn more about you, and it’s time to draw them in further.

 So how do you do that?